tytydraco/yessleep/out/Before_appearing_on_my_towns_popular_talk_show_we_we_told_to_keep_our_hands_in_our_laps_at_ALL_times.md

 That day, I think I met my family.

-Especially when we made our first (and last) guest appearance.
+Especially when we made our first (and last) guest appearance on the town's talk show.

 The stage lights were too bright.

 Next to me, Ethan's hands were trembling in his lap, exactly where he had been told to put them.
 I had no idea there was a certain etiquette on talk shows.
 We had to sit sandwiched together, the girls with their legs crossed, and the guys hands in their laps.
 They had cleaned up pretty well, satin dresses for the girls, and suits and ties for us guys.
 The hands in your lap thing was probably a polite thing.

 In our case though, it was probably for *other* reasons too.
 I could see the way the shadowy audience were looking at us.
 Their narrowed eyes felt like knives slicing into me.
 The talk show host's smile was too big, too many teeth, a lipsticky grin treating us like we were feral.
-She was even more terrifying up close, and I was already overstimulated from the lights bkdijijg me, the loud pop music bursting from the speakers.
+She was even more terrifying up close, and I was already overstimulated from the lights blinding me, the loud pop music bursting from the speakers.

 I kept glancing over to Ethan, who I was told to keep an eye on.
 His leg was moving up and down.